engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 `cd gatsby-v2-starter-casper`

-Sometimes we can manually install the "problem package" without specifying a version; the idea is to update the package to the latest semver-compliant version.
+Sometimes we can manually install the "problem package" without specifying a version (assuming a lockfile is present); the idea is to update the package to the latest semver-compliant version.
 In this case, that would look like:

 `npm install sharp`